 - 2 tablespoons lemon juice

-- 500 ml/ 17 oz/ 2 cups milk
+- 500 ml milk 17 oz/ 2 cups

-- salt and pepper
+- fine sea salt and pepper

-Add the chopped asparagus stalks to the stock.
+- Cook soup: Add the chopped asparagus stalks to the stock.
 Save the asparagus tips for finishing the soup.
 Simmer the asparagus stalks in the soup, covered, for 20 minutes or until soft.
 Drain and reserve the stock.

-Add the cooked asparagus and the coriander, the lemon juice and the milk.
+- Add the cooked asparagus, coriander, lemon juice, and milk.
 Add some salt and pepper as well.
 Bring to a boil again and simmer for about 5 minutes.
-Blend the soup until creamy.